-Feline distemper is a serious disease that affects domestic cats as well as some wild animals.
+Feline distemper is a serious disease that affects domestic cats as well as wild ones.
 It’s caused by a virus that is extremely widespread in the environment and is very contagious among cats.
 In fact, it’s thought that almost all domestic cats are exposed to the virus during their lives.
-The disease is life threatening and often fatal, especially in kittens, but it is possible for a cat to recover from feline distemper.
-The good news is that a vaccine is available that provides excellent protection from distemper.
+The disease that sometimes develops is frequently life-threatening and often fatal, especially in kittens.
+It's possible for a cat to recover from feline distemper, however.
+The good news is that a vaccine that provides excellent protection from the disease is available

-Feline panleukopenia is the official name for feline distemper.
+Feline panleukopenia is the official name for feline distemper and is the preferred term for some people.
 The virus that causes the disease is called the feline panleukopenia virus, or FPV.
 It’s a member of the parvovirus family.
 The word “leukopenia” means a low white blood cell count, which is one of the major signs of feline distemper.
 "Pan" means that all types of white blood cells are reduced in number.

 A virus is a microscopic particle made of DNA (or a very similar molecule known as RNA) surrounded by a coat of protein.
 DNA contains the genetic code of an organism.
-It's found in the cells of animals, plants and bacteria as well as in many viruses.
-Virus don’t consist of cells, however, and operate differently from cellular organisms.
+It's found in the cells of animals, plants, and bacteria as well as in many viruses.
+A virus doesn’t consist of cells, however, and operates differently from cellular organisms.

-There are several ways in which FPV can be transmitted from one cat to another.
-The process can happen directly when a healthy cat inhales or swallows substances released from an infected cat.
-These substances include saliva, mucus, urine, feces, vomit and blood.
-An infected cat is said to “shed’ the virus, which means that it releases virus particles from its body.
+FPV can be transmitted from one cat to another in several ways.
+The process can happen directly when a healthy cat inhales or swallows substances released from an infected one.
+These substances include saliva, mucus, urine, feces, vomit, and blood.
+An infected cat is said to “shed" the virus, which means that it releases virus particles from its body.
 A distemper infection lasts for five to seven days, but the cat may shed virus particles for up to six weeks after it’s no longer experiencing symptoms of the infection.

-The virus can also be transmitted on fomites - inanimate objects that carry infectious organisms such as viruses and bacteria.
-These fomites include cat bedding, cat litter, toys, food bowls and water bowls.
-Viruses can exist without water, oxygen or any of the other requirements of life.
+The virus can also be transmitted on fomites, which are inanimate objects that carry infectious organisms such as viruses and bacteria.
+Fomites include cat bedding, cat litter, toys, food bowls, and water bowls.
+Viruses can exist without water, oxygen, or any of the other requirements of life.
 FPV is an especially hardy virus and is resistant to temperature extremes.
-The virus is still in an active state after being outside a cat's body for a year or more.
+The virus may still be active after being outside a cat's body for a year or more.

 A female cat can transmit the distemper virus to her kittens while they are still in her uterus.
 Humans can transfer the virus from one cat to another on their shoes, clothing, and hands.
 Fleas may transmit the virus through their bites.
 Feline distemper is most common where unvaccinated cats live in close proximity, such as in a pet store, an animal shelter, or a feral cat population.

 A cat may not become ill when the distemper virus enters its body.
-If it has developed an immunity to the virus its body will be able to destroy the virus particles.
-Cats develop immunity due to a vaccination or due to a previous, non-fatal exposure to the virus.
+If it has developed an immunity to the virus, its body will be able to destroy the virus particles.
+Cats develop immunity due to a vaccination or a previous, non-fatal exposure to the virus.

 Bone Marrow Effects